Synobsys/synobsys.github.io/standards/8-CodeReviewChecklist.md

 ---
-title: Code review checklist
+title: OutSystem 11 Code review checklist
 layout: default
 ---

-# Code review checklist
+# {{page.title}}

+For use with ==OutSystem 11==

 Use this checklist as an aid to the code review, but don't be limited to it.
-Give suggestions on how the can be improved.
+Give suggestions on how the code can be improved.
 Most important discuss the review result with your colleague and keep an open mind.

 | Check | Rule |
 | ---- | --- |